MSzmaj/ClayTestCase/README.md

 There were a few things that I would have liked to have added and/or finished but due to time constraints did not.
 - Connection pooling configuration for NpgSql.
 I've left it at the default but it does allow for connecting pooling.
 - Integration tests.
 I didn't add any integration tests, but this would have been the next logical step.
 - Unfinished unit tests.
 I've completed some of the unit tests which should show how I go about writing them.
+I did not try to do TDD this time as I think the exercise was try to build this in an agile approach.
+Writing unit tests for such a service takes quite a bit of time.
 - A front end client and authentication service.
 - Feature branches and merge functionality in the deployment github action.
 Currently as soon as you push to `master` the Action deploys straight to the Azure container.
 Ideally I'd have a feature branch and it would only deploy once merged.
 - Github unit test status.
 I'd like the unit test and code coverage to show up on the github page.